streamingfast/firehose-docs/integrate-new-chains/new-blockchains.md

 Each blockchain has specific design and implementation details and there isn't a single standard or language that blockchains are written in or follow.
 For these reasons, it's virtually impossible to provide instructions for the instrumentation steps involved with each blockchain in the world.

 {% hint style="warning" %}
-**Important**_: Studying the StreamingFast Ethereum and other implementations and instrumentations should serve as a foundation for other custom integrations._&#x20;
+**Important**_: Studying the StreamingFast Ethereum and other implementations and instrumentations should serve as a foundation for other custom integrations._
 {% endhint %}

 {% hint style="danger" %}
-**Critical**_: Ensure the custom integration has set aside a good amount of time to plan and execute the steps and tasks involved for researching and instrumenting the blockchain being targeted._&#x20;
+**Critical**_: Ensure the custom integration has set aside a good amount of time to plan and execute the steps and tasks involved for researching and instrumenting the blockchain being targeted._
 {% endhint %}

 ## Data Production